An Ultimate Guide to Ghost Wall

 Cooking

 Throughout history, domestic labour has typically been used to subjugate and devalue women.
-In Ghost Wall, Sylie’s father forces her and her mother to constantly cook, tending to the fire, and he punishes them when the food is either not ready on time (despite there being many factors that affect this, including the scarcity of food available, and the exhaustion of the women who are overworked and ‘understaffed’, so to speak), or if they let the fire go out.
-The terror that Sylvie expresses when she realises her mother has let the fire go out emphasises her fear of her father’s anger, and the marks around Alison’s arm represent how Bill uses the cooking to demean, control and punish the women.
+In Ghost Wall, Sylvie's father forces her and her mother to constantly cook, tending to the fire, and he punishes them when the food is either not ready on time (despite there being many factors that affect this, including the scarcity of food available, and the exhaustion of the women who are overworked and 'understaffed', so to speak), or if they let the fire go out.
+The terror that Sylvie expresses when she realises her mother has let the fire go out emphasises her fear of her father's anger, and the marks around Alison's arm represent how Bill uses the cooking to demean, control and punish the women.

 Meanwhile, the men are out exploring, hunting, and walking through the woods, free to roam as they wish.
-As Sylvie bitterly thinks: “That.. was not work, that was play”.
+As Sylvie bitterly thinks: "That... was not work, that was play".

 Cooking is also deeply linked to violence, in the form of butchery.
 At times, Ghost Wall is quite a gory novella, and Sylvie's preparation of the rabbits is particularly confronting.
 Moss describes the "blood" and the "smell", and perhaps most disturbingly, describes Sylvie imagining the "skinned rabbit[s]" as looking "similar to a decapitated baby", recalling the themes of human sacrifice and violence.